Selling with Emotion on Product Pages | Arctic Leaf

 Optimizing your UX focuses on creating an emotional journey for the shopper.
 This includes:

-Purposeful visuals.
-Use lifestyle photos that show the product in real settings, highlighting moments of confidence, comfort, or achievement.
+- Purposeful visuals: Use lifestyle photos and product images that show the product in real settings, highlighting moments of confidence, comfort, or achievement.
 Include clear iconography to quickly communicate key benefits.

 Together, these tactics can transform your product detail pages into tools that engage shoppers emotionally and convert decisively.